 In my experience, this isn’t a black-and-white answer, where I defined I wanted to write about content marketing.
 Instead, it was something that I knew in my gut and just let myself get carried by it.

 On the other hand, you need to have a shortlist of sites you’d like to publish on.
-In my case, I literally researched a large volume of sites that accepted guest posts and contributions.
+In my case, I have researched a large volume of sites that accept guest posts and contributions.
 I had over 100 sites that I’d like to write on, from BigCommerce and Foundr (two sites I ended up writing in!) to FastCompany and Wired (where I haven’t written…yet).

 Let’s quickly go over this so you can develop your list of sites to publish.